Maximum-Tech-Corp/orfin-api/README.md

 - python manage.py createsuperuser --username="admin" --email=""
 ```

-## For Debbuging
+## For debugging

-Use this as a breakpoint into the code and run it
+Use this as a breakpoint into the code and run server or test

 ```
 import pdb